 It’s very green and lush here

-With a higher amount of rainfall and the more humid climate, everything is noticeably greener than Essex.
+With a higher amount of rainfall and a more humid climate, everything is noticeably greener than Essex.
 When we go back to see friends, it’s amazing how the landscape becomes more arid as you travel further East.
-It’s testament to the determination of Essex growers that good harvests happen, because it’s only now I’m realising the commitment required to water so frequently, especially as…
+It’s testament to the determination of Essex growers that good harvests happen because it’s only now I’m realising the commitment required to water so frequently, especially as…

 I don’t have to water very much here…

 …because it rains a lot. 🙂

 I’ve never been so lucky as to have such incredible soil as I have in my new garden.
 My soil back in Essex was passable, but I had to work hard at regularly improving the clay and adding extra nutrients.
 And it was bloody hard work to dig.
 The soil here is incredibly light and crumbly, and my back is going to be thankful for that when I’m turning the loam in the middle of winter.

 Going to enjoy working with this soil. 🙂 pic.twitter.com/gpNt5o51lt